Law & Order: Special Victims Unit: Development

 Executive producer Neal Baer left Law & Order: SVU as showrunner at the end of season twelve, after eleven years (seasons 2–12) on the show, in order to sign a three-year deal with CBS Television Studios.
 Baer was replaced by former Law & Order: Criminal Intent showrunner Warren Leight.
 In March 2015, it was announced that Warren Leight signed a three-year deal with Sony Pictures Television, that will allow him to work on SVU one more season, its seventeenth.
 It was announced on March 10, 2016, that original Law & Order veteran producer Rick Eid would take Leight's place as showrunner starting in season 18.
 Creator Dick Wolf commented to The Hollywood Reporter, "I'm extremely pleased that Rick had decided to rejoin the family and hope that he will be here for years to come."
 During post-production of season 18, following the announcement that SVU was renewed for a nineteenth season, it was revealed that Rick Eid departed the series.
 He will be taking over another Dick Wolf/NBC series, Chicago P.D.

 It was announced on May 25, 2017, that original Law & Order and Law & Order: Criminal Intent showrunner Michael S. Chernuchin would be reprising his role starting on season nineteen.
 Chernuchin was also co-creator and executive producing showrunner of Chicago Justice, another Wolf-related show that was canceled by NBC at the end of the 2016–17 TV season.
 On April 22, 2019, it was announced that Leight would return as showrunner for the series' twenty-first season.
 On May 3, 2022, Leight announced that he would not be returning for the twenty-fourth season.

 In May 2025, NBC renewed the series for its twenty-seventh season; Michele Fazekas assumed the role of showrunner, becoming the first woman to serve in the position for Special Victims Unit.
+In April 2026, NBC renewed the series for its twenty-eighth season.
+Fazekas is expected to return as showrunner.